felix-hilden/antero/README.md

 * **n-dimensional** - any number of map dimensions can be specified, though visualisations are only supported for two-dimensional maps.
 * **built-in serialisation** - just call `save` and `load`
+* **CPU and GPU** - fully interchangeable implementations even saving with one and loading with the other

 ### Complete example
 ```